 Biki Bike Share System

 Honolulu has a city bike-share system called Biki.
-There are currently Biki Bike Stops all over Waikiki, Ala Moana, and Downtown Honolulu.
+Biki Bike Stops are currently all over Waikiki, Ala Moana, and Downtown Honolulu.

 You can pay at the kiosk with your credit card, take a bike, and then return it to any other Bike Stop.
-You can also download the app (iPhone) (Android) and unlock the bike from your phone.
-It’s like magic. :)
+You can also download the app and unlock the bike from your phone.
+It’s like magic. 🙂

 Tip: Download the app!
 You can check their map for bike stops and how many bikes are at each stop.
 It’s good to know there’ll be a place for you to return your bike.

-We think they're a lot of fun.
+They’re a lot of fun as long as you remember to be safe and follow the rules of the road.
 Parking is tough in Waikiki, so our team will take these when we have meetings in Waikiki or when we go out for a group dinner.
 You might even see us cruising in the bike lane down Kalakaua Avenue some evening when you’re here!
 Haha!

 The Bus

-Honolulu has a reliable bus system simply called “The Bus.”
+Honolulu has a reliable bus system, which is called “The Bus.”
 Buses come through Waikiki regularly.
 For $2.50, you can get just about anywhere on the island.
 However, plan accordingly for travel time.
 For those brave enough to take the bus all the way to the North Shore, be prepared for a four-hour trip!
 (I do not advise this.)

 For rides to Ala Moana Shopping Center, Diamond Head, Chinatown, and other nearby locations, it’s a cheap option.
 However, it’s not the most comfortable or convenient.